sickopam/Chess-python/README.md

 Make sure to not rush your moves, just like a normal chess game.
 Rushing your moves will cause the program to crash and you have to run the program again.

 # Credits
 This program was made by <a href='https://github.com/techwithtim'>techwithtim</a>.
-I, Naufal, along with my colleagues, Alfi and Rifki, only made a few changes to try and improve the speed of the program.
+I, Naufal, along with my colleagues, Alfi and Rifki, only made a few changes to try and improve the speed and efficiency of the program.